 The Sparkplugs Class (4-5 yr olds) meet on Monday, Wednesday and Fridays from 9-12:00.
 The Sparkplugs learn about their world through the power of play.
-Whether it is on a field trip, playing dress up, riding bikes, designing with legos or digging in the sandbox, each child learns and grows through play.
+Whether it is on a field trip, playing dress up, riding bikes, completing a puzzle, designing with legos or digging in the sandbox, each child learns and grows through play.
 I work with the parents and children to help build the foundation for reading, writing, math, science and language.

 The goals for the Sparkplugs fall into four categories of growth: social, emotional, intellectual and physical.
 On any given day, you will see the children engaged in play activities that fall into these categories.
 At this age level, we encourage the children to demonstrate these skills–cooperation, critical thinking and problem solving, enhanced verbal communication, beginning reading and writing skills, small and gross motor skills and strong auditory and visual discrimination skills.